robertluwang/hands-on-ai/gemini-api-demo/gemini-langchain-chroma-demo.md

-We can see it analyze the code then explain what is doing, also provide completely source code, the only minor issue is output format that is from to_markdown.
+We can see it analyzed the code then explain what is doing, also provide completely source code.

 ## Conclusion